Skip to Main Content

 Includes 2,500 journals and 11,000 books published by Elsevier in the areas of health & life Sciences, physical sciences, and social & behavioral Sciences.
 Thanks to funding by academic initiatives, we now have the "complete" collection, which includes pre-1995 Journal Content with deep coverage available back to Volume 1, Issue 1 and practically all Elsevier online books, including Major Reference Works, Books Series, Handbooks, eBooks Front lists and Back lists back to 1995.

-- Sunday Times (London) Digital Archive (1822-2006)
+The Sunday Times (London) Historical Archive (Gale)

 The Sunday Times has provided thoughtful analysis and commentary on the week’s news and society at large since 1822.
 Despite the similarity of names, The Sunday Times was an entirely separate paper from The Times until 1966, when both papers came under common ownership.
 To this day, The Sunday Times remains editorially independent from The Times, with its own remit and perspective on the news.
+Coverage: 1822-2016.

-The Times (London) Digital Archive (1785-2006)
+The Times (London) Digital Archive (Gale)

 Researchers can search through the complete digital edition of The Times (London), using keyword searching to retrieve full facsimile images of either a specific article or a complete page.
 The entire newspaper is captured, with all articles, advertisements and illustrations/photos divided into categories to facilitate searching.
+Coverage: 1785-2012.

-- Times Literary Supplement Historical Archive (1902-2007)
+The Times Literary Supplement (London) Historical Archive (Gale)

 Since 1902, the Times Literary Supplement has forged a reputation for fine writing, literary discoveries and insightful debate.
 The TLS has attracted the contributions of the world’s most influential writers and critics, from T.S.
 Eliot and Virginia Woolf in the 1920s and 30s to A.N.
 Wilson and Christopher Hitchens in the 1990s and 2000s.
+Coverage: 1902-2019.